 ANSWER: Yes.
 She has already used her two allowed absences (preview week plus the next week).
 However, she has not yet missed a third week, which would result in an administrative withdrawal.
-If the student does not intend to complete the course, she should notify Online Student Services (telephone 678-593-3112; email OSS@Point.edu) and withdraw by the end of the second week of the session (the drop/add date) for a full tuition refund.
+If the student does not intend to complete the course, she should notify Online Student Services (telephone 678-593-3112; email OSS@Point.edu) and withdraw by the drop/add date for a full tuition refund.
 If she withdraws later in the session, she is financially liable for the course.

-Preview Week Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 (1st week of session) (2 nd week of session) (3 rd week of session) (4 th week of session) (5 th week of session) (6 th week of session) (7 th week of session) (8 th week of session) Absent Absent
+Preview Week Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 (1 st week of session) (2 nd week of session) (3 rd week of session) (4 th week of session) (6 th week of session) (8 th week of session) Absent Absent